robin-artemstein/react-threejs-tailwind-ui-1/README.md

 # React + Three.js Tailwind UI testing application 1

-A WebGL demo built with:
+A WebGL demo built with the following tech stack combination.

-- React
+- React for UI and interaction design
-- Vite
+- Vite for web building
-- Three.js
+- Three.js for 3D content rendering in WebGL
-- React Three Fiber
+- React Three Fiber for the syntax sugar bridge between React and Three.js
-- React Three Drei
+- React Three Drei for utility of React Three Fiber
-- Leva UI panel
+- Leva UI panel for Three.js UI
-- TailwindCSS
+- TailwindCSS for styling
-- Bun
+- Bun for dependencies installation and running

 The application loads a GLB model and a draggable decal projector with gizmo.